haxiomic/vector-math/README.md

 - **Can this be used to generate shader code?**

-	Not _yet_, heaps has [hxsl](https://heaps.io/documentation/hxsl.html) which is similar in that it's a GLSL vector math implementation in haxe, but I believe it's only at the syntax-level and so can't be executed as regular haxe code or support autocomplete.
-I hope to combine these two approaches eventually to allow shader code to be generated from VectorMath operations
+	Yes! @rainyt has developed a VectorMath -> GLSL translator for use with OpenFL: https://github.com/rainyt/openfl-glsl

+	In the future I hope to work on a general VectorMath to shader translator to support multiple ouput shading languages

+- **What makes this different from HXSL?**
+	[HXSL](https://heaps.io/documentation/hxsl.html) is the haxe-based shading language in Heaps, it has similar aims but different implementation – HXSL works at the syntax level and does not support autocomplete or compiling to CPU platform code (like js or C++), whereas VectorMath code is executable as regular haxe code as well as shader code

 - **Which specification is this based on?**